 Run the Demos

-gr-apollo ships with four demo scripts that exercise different parts of the TX/RX chain.
-They progress from a self-contained streaming loopback to a full mission simulation with crew voice, and finally to live integration with the Virtual AGC emulator.
+gr-apollo ships with eight demo scripts that exercise different parts of the TX/RX chain.
+They progress from a self-contained streaming loopback to a full mission simulation with crew voice, live integration with the Virtual AGC emulator, uplink command encoding, and PRN ranging.

 | Demo | Requires | What It Does |